 Colin Macarthur MBChB, PhD completed his medical training at the University of Glasgow Scotland, and doctoral training in Epidemiology and Biostatistics at McGill University, Canada.
-Dr. Macarthur is currently Associate Chief Clinical Research at the Hospital for Sick Children and Senior Associate Scientist in the Child Health Evaluative Sciences Program in the Research Institute.
-From 2004-2011, Dr. Macarthur was Vice President Research at Holland Bloorview Kids Rehabilitation Hospital and inaugural Director of the Bloorview Research Institute.
+Dr. Macarthur is currently a Senior Scientist in the Hospital for Sick Children Research Institute in the Child Health Evaluative Sciences Program.
+From 2012-2017, Dr. Macarthur was Associate Chief Clinical Research at the Hospital for Sick Children, and previous to that (2004-2011), Dr. Macarthur was Vice President Research at Holland Bloorview Kids Rehabilitation Hospital and inaugural Director of the Bloorview Research Institute.
 Dr. Macarthur is a Professor in the Department of Paediatrics and the Department of Health Policy Management and Evaluation at the University of Toronto.
 His area of research interest is the epidemiology and prevention of childhood injury.

-Dr. Macarthur has secured operating grant support from CIHR, NSERC, and ONF, and co-authored over 120 original articles.
-He is a Board member and Chair of the Quality Committee for Parachute, a national injury prevention organization, and was previously an editorial board member for the journal Injury Prevention.
+Dr. Macarthur has secured operating grant support from CIHR, NSERC, and ONF, and co-authored over 170 original articles.
+He was a founding Board Member and Chair of the Quality Committee for Parachute a national injury prevention organization and was previously an editorial board member for the journal Injury Prevention.

 Dr. Roger Zemek